‘failures of kindness’

 That’s where the healing happens.

-embracing enchantment: lessons from the Big Magic Retreat
+embracing enchantment: lessons from the big magic retreat

 I just returned from the Big Magic Retreat in Cleveland, Georgia with the brilliant writer and one of my all-time favorites, Elizabeth Gilbert.
 The retreat was a birthday gift from Daniel, and what a gift it turned out to be.
 I met phenomenal women from all over the country – Hawaii, California, Ohio, Georgia.